Composting Made Simple: Easy Ways to Build Better Garden Soil

 - Few recognizable leaves, food scraps, or plant pieces

 If the pile is still warm, smells unpleasant, or contains obvious undecomposed materials, it probably needs more time.
+A handful of finished compost should look more like rich garden soil than kitchen scraps or yard waste.

 When and How to Apply Compost